japila-books/spark-sql-internals/docs/spark-sql-Column.md

 cast(to: DataType): Column
 ----

-`cast` uses link:spark-sql-CatalystSqlParser.adoc[CatalystSqlParser] to parse the data type from its canonical string representation.
+`cast` uses spark-sql-CatalystSqlParser.md[CatalystSqlParser] to parse the data type from its canonical string representation.

 ==== [[cast-example]] cast Example